-The JMA collects and analyzes data from various sources, such as observation vessels, Argo Floats, and satellites, and releases "Marine Health Diagnosis Tables", comprehensive diagnoses and future predictions regarding sea change conditions related to the global environment.
+The JMA collects and analyzes data from various sources, such as research vessels, Argo Floats, and satellites, and releases "Marine Diagnosis Report", providing the present status and the prospect for the future regarding marine environment.

-The Japan Coast Guard's Japan Oceanographic Data Center collects and manages sea data from Japanese oceanic research organizations, and provides it to related organizations and the general public.
+The Japan Coast Guard collects and manages oceanographic data obtained by Japan's marine research institutions, and provides it to relevant agencies and the general public as the Japanese Oceanographic Data Center.